ISRO staff at various centres affected by Covid

 Many employees of SDSC had been allotted the poll duty when the bypoll for Tirupati Lok Sabha constituency held in April had been infected with Covid.

-SDSC Director A. Rajarajan was not available for comments and the steps taken to mitigate the spread when contacted.
+SDSC Director A. Rajarajan was not available for comments and the steps taken to mitigate the spread when contacted by IANS.

 Meanwhile, Sivan said ISRO's centre in Mahendragiri in Tamil Nadu is producing oxygen and supplies to the state government.